mithunsatheesh/node-rules/README.md

 ###### 3. Using the Rule Engine

 The example below shows how to use the rule engine to apply a sample rule on a specific fact.
-Rules fed into the rule engine as Array of rules or objects.
+Rules can be fed into the rule engine as Array of rules or as an individual rule object.

 ``` js
 var RuleEngine = require('node-rules');